As LatAm Boosts China Links, Panda Bond Market Opens New Doors

 Q. If you had to choose one or two, what were the most interesting Panda Bond deals you’ve worked on and what makes them worth highlighting or interesting?
 What lessons can other potential issuers draw from those transactions?

 A. One of the most interesting Panda Bonds was that issued by the government of British Columbia, Canada, and it’s also worth highlighting the Special Drawing Rights (SDR) Bond issued by World Bank, both of which were issued in 2016.

-British Columbia’s Panda Bond was the first ever foreign government bond approved by Chinese authorities.
-In China’s entire financial history, before BC’s Panda Bond, there was no foreign government ever allowed to issue bonds in China, which makes it fairly novel – and sets the pace for other sovereign and sub-sovereign governments looking to tap into China’s vast liquidity pools.
+British Columbia’s Panda Bond was the second ever foreign government bond approved by Chinese authorities.
+In China’s entire financial history, before BC’s Panda Bond, there was no foreign government based in the Americas allowed to issue bonds in China, which makes it fairly novel – and sets the pace for other sovereign and sub-sovereign governments looking to tap into China’s vast liquidity pools.

 The World Bank’s SDR bond was World Bank’s first ever bond issued in China.
 The value of the SDR is currently based on five major currencies: the US dollar, euro, Japanese yen, British pound, and most recently, the Chinese renminbi – which was included in October 2016.
 This really was a landmark development for China’s bond market, and for the SDR as an international reserve asset.
 It will also help further internationalise the Chinese yuan as a global reserve currency, making it more appealing for other entities to issue in that currency.

 Bonds & Loans is a trusted provider of news, analysis, and commentary that helps illuminate the most significant issues, events and trends impacting the global emerging credit markets.